The first rule for any investor is to diversify their portfolio. Even if you are just starting out, the websites you build are your portfolio.

 Fracisco from PassiveIncomeWise.com shows his RPM (revenue per thousand impressions) to be around $7.23 with Monumetric, whereas he was at $1.43 with Adsense.
 This is a significant increase and is worth considering depending on your ad layout.
 He walks through this detailed breakdown here on Reddit.

-Whether or not you want to use a pop up or pop under ad is something that every individual webmaster is going to have to make.
-There have been rumors in the past that google may penalize websites that use intrusive pop up ads on mobile sites, but the results are somewhat inconclusive.
-What is conclusive though is that you can make good money using them.
+Whether or not you want to use a pop-up or pop-under ad is something that every individual webmaster is going to have to make.
+There have been rumors in the past that Google may penalize websites that use intrusive pop-up ads on mobile sites, but the results are somewhat inconclusive.

 What I like: